-OVERVIEW: DCF has a competitive application process for community grants in the fields of youth and literacy.
+OVERVIEW: DCF has a competitive application process for community grants in the areas of youth and literacy.
 The funder also provides capacity building support to nonprofits.

 FUNDING AREAS: Youth, literacy, capacity building for nonprofits

-IP TAKE: Summer camps are big with this funder.
-Pitch a unique idea to engage youth in education outside of the classroom.
+IP TAKE: Summer camps are a priority for this funder.
+Grant seekers should pitch a unique idea to engage youth in education outside of the classroom.

 PROFILE: The Davie Community Foundation (DCF) is based in Mocksville, North Carolina, and serves the needs of Davie County.
+It seeks to “provide pathways for caring people to leave a legacy that will shape the future of [the] community.”
 This foundation was established by six men in 1988 with a $500 gift from George W. Martin.

 DCF provides church and nonprofit grants to specific groups for which donors created funds.
 The board approves these distribution amounts in January.
 There is also a competitive application process for DCF’s community fund grants.
 The current focus of DCF for these grants is youth and literacy.
 Only programs that benefit residents of the county are eligible.
 DCF provides capacity-building grants for nonprofit strengthening as well.
 Applications for the competitive grant program are typically due in February.
 Applicants are notified of the board’s decision by April 30.

-In a recent year, the funder gave $128,349 for Davie projects and organizations from its community grant program.
+In a past year, the funder made $128,349 in grants for Davie projects and organizations from its community grant program.
 Recipients include Kinder Camps at elementary schools, Camp AU-Some “Under the Big Top” camp, and camps for STEM education and summer reading.

 The Healthy Davie Initiative was launched in December 2014 alongside the Mebane Charitable Foundation to support the region in the areas of education, health, and poverty.
 Preschool students have been the focus of this effort.